 Transfer credit is granted only for academically-valid courses in which the student earns a grade of C- or higher.
-Transfer credit is granted in the form of a comparable course, distribution credit, or elective credit.
+Passing or Satisfactory grades are accepted only if it can be confirmed via the official transcript key or institution's website that the minimum required grade to earn a P (Pass) or Satisfactory (S) is the grade of a C- or higher.
 Credit is normally only awarded for courses taken at a similarly accredited institution.
-Students who take courses at schools without a similar regional accreditation must provide syllabi for all courses for individual evaluation by the Registrar's office and departmental review.
-If the course is too focused or outside our curriculum delivery, no credit will be granted.
+Students who take courses at schools without a similar regional accreditation must provide syllabi for all courses for individual evaluation by the Registrar's Office and academic department.

 Students who enter Juniata with transfer credits may transfer in additional credits according to the following table: